 Learn about the Broadband Internet Information Label

 Like food nutrition labels, the Broadband Internet Label provides transparency and clarity around the internet services you’re planning to purchase.
-As of April 10, 2024, the Federal Communications Commission (FCC) is requiring all internet providers to display their product information in this label format.
+As of April 10, 2024, the Federal Communications Commission (FCC) requires all internet providers to display their product information in this label format.

 The standardized format will allow for direct comparison between providers, so you can find the best option for your needs and feel confident in your decision.

-On this page, you can find a line-by-line explanation of the label, see key terms and definitions, and read answers to frequently asked questions.
+On this page, you can find a line-by-line explanation of the label, see key terms and definitions, read answers to frequently asked questions, and download a machine-readable catalog of the label.

 CenturyLink Broadband Label, line by line